Skip to main content

 Jen embraces the world of the '60s in groovy New York City, where she blossoms into a drug-dabbling hippie, while John's life goes in the opposite direction ("Timeline").
 Without Jen there to protect him, John falls under his father's influence and decides to join the Navy ("It Took Me a While").

 When Jen returns home from New York, she and John see how much they've changed and how far apart they've grown ("Out of My Sight").
 Learning of Jen's plans to move to Canada with her draft-dodging boyfriend, John accuses her of rejecting everything he and Dad stand for, and they part in anger ("Run and Hide").
-After John leaves, Jen unfurtls an American flag, drapes it over a coffin and reveals that John has been killed in Vietnam.
+After John leaves, Jen unfurls an American flag, drapes it over a coffin and reveals that John has been killed in Vietnam.
 "I'm sorry, little brother," she whispers as Act I ends.

 Act Two